HelllGuest/Lenovo-ThinkPad-X1-Yoga-Gen5-Hackintosh/docs/troubleshooting.md

 ### eGPU Not Detected
 - eGPU support is **untested** with current EFI
-- May require SSDT-TB.aml patch (not included by default)
+- May require SSDT-TB.aml patch (optional, disabled by default)
 - Check if eGPU is compatible with macOS (AMD GPUs recommended)
 - Ensure Thunderbolt Security is disabled in BIOS
 - Try connecting eGPU before boot